mathenaangeles/DETR_Visualization/README.md

-# Analyzing the Performance of DETR for Object Detection with Occlusions
+# DETR Visualization for Object Detection with Occlusions